JohnEarnest/Decker/docs/decker.md

 c.poly[(list 7,-3),(list 1,6),(list 10,9)]
 ```

-The `canvas.merge[]` function takes any number of images as arguments and updates every pixel on the canvas (respecting `canvas.clip[]`) by treating the pattern at that pixel as an index into the set of provided images.
+The `canvas.merge[]` function takes any number of images (or one list of images) as arguments and updates every pixel on the canvas (respecting `canvas.clip[]`) by treating the pattern at that pixel as an index into the set of provided images.
 Pattern indices in the original canvas with no corresponding image are set to 0.
 If any of the provided images are smaller than the canvas, they are tiled horizontally and vertically as needed.
 For example, given the four canvases shown below, the mask drawn in `before` using patterns 0 and 1 is used to merge together the images in `a` and `b`:
 ```
 after.clear[]
 after.paste[before.copy[]]